 No. We will consider the highest component scores from either the old or new test.
 The two tests are significantly different and therefore we will not combine scores from the two different tests.
 Likewise, we do not “superscore” the ACT to create a new composite score.
 We will consider the highest component scores across multiple sittings of the ACT, if the student submits the scores to us via a testing firm.

 Does Princeton accept ACT scores?

 Yes.
 We will accept results of the ACT (with Writing, where offered) or the SAT Reasoning Test.
-All applicants, must also take two SAT Subject Tests.
-Learn more about what to include in your admission application.
+Two SAT Subject Tests are recommended but not required.